Nitesh6206/book_store/README.md

 Copy
 Edit
 mvn spring-boot:run
-✅ The application will start on: http://localhost:8080
+📍 The backend will run at:
+http://localhost:8080

 🧪 API Endpoints